©2023 ACCURE Battery Intelligence Inc.™ All rights reserved.

 7 Sandra Enkhardt.
 500.000 Photovoltaik-Heimspeicher mittlerweile in Deutschland installiert, PV Magazine.
 Date of last revision: 6 April 2022.
 Date retrieved: 8 March 2023 [https://www.pv-magazine.de/2022/04/06/500-000-photovoltaik-heimspeicher-mittlerweile-in-deutschland-installiert/]

-Dr. Georg Angenendt is a scientist and entrepreneur with expertise in utility-scale battery energy storage systems (BESS).
+Dr. Georg Angenendt is a scientist and entrepreneur with expertise in mobility and utility-scale battery energy storage systems (BESS).
 His research on testing, modeling, commissioning, and optimization of battery storage systems has been published in international journals and at conferences.
 Since 2020, he is the Chief Technology Officer at ACCURE Battery Intelligence, developing advanced analytics software to help companies assess battery risk, ensure safety, and maximize asset value.
 His personal passion is Martial Arts: mixed martial arts, luta livre, grappling, boxing and Brazilian jiu-jitsu.